 The presentation by Baiju Parthan & Sunil Gawde allowed us to examine the various paths they explored in the course of their artistic practice and provided us with a richer understanding of the exhibition "The Journey is the Destination" of which their work was a part.

-Baiju Parthan was born in 1956 in Mumbai.
-He is a contemporary artist based in Mumbai, known for his intermedia works.
+Baiju Parthan was born in 1956 in Bombay.
+He is a contemporary artist known for his intermedia worlds.
 While elaborating the workings of a mysterious inner universe through his paintings, Parthan has combined his painterly concerns with his explorations of cyberspace to produce a series of provocative, richly textured installations.
-He aims to generate fresh metaphors and symbols that have the potential to expand the range of meanings that we can wrestle out of life and reality.
+Inspired greatly by philosophy, Parthan’s works focus on the understanding of the self as perceived in the western and eastern ways of thinking.
+His belief is that how one creates art, is defined by the way one’s sense of self is shaped.
+He aims to generate original metaphors and symbols that have the potential to expand the range of meanings that we can wrestle out of life and reality.

 Sunil Gawde is a contemporary artist based in Mumbai.
 Born in 1960, he graduated from the J.J.
 School of Art in 1980.
 Despite his art education, Gawde chose to take a job at the Bombay Port Trust, where he worked until 1995.
 Through his tenure at the Port Trust, he remained alive to his surroundings, incorporating Bombay’s dockyards and wharves into his paintings.
 The peeling layers of paint on a ship’s helm, for instance, echoed his own philosophy of the canvas as palimpsest: “That is the logic of my paintings,” said Gawde, “to strip the overlayers partially, so that earlier histories may be revealed.”